alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-dealing-with-christian-neighbors.md

 lang: en
 locale: en
 note: true
-excerpt: "It is permissible to treat Christian people who are at close proximity to you, neighbors or classmates, gently and help them do lawful things."
+summary: "It is permissible to treat Christian people who are at close proximity to you, neighbors or classmates, gently and help them do lawful things."
 muftis:
   chairman:
     - name: Abdul-Aziz bin Abdullah Aal Al-Shaykh